The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 1 h 14 m

 Trains per day

-These direct trains cover the 104 km distance in an average of 1 h 43 m but if you time it right, some trains will get you there in just 1 h .
+These direct trains cover the 104 km distance in an average of 1 h 40 m but if you time it right, some trains will get you there in just 1 h 14 m .

-For as little as $12 (€9) you can travel by train between Verona and Venice with Italo, Frecciarossa and Trenitalia.
-Omio will show you the best deals, schedules and tickets available for this journey.
+For as little as $11 (€9) you can travel by train between Verona and Venice with Frecciarossa, Deutsche Bahn and Italo.
+Omio will show you the best deals, schedules and tickets available for this route.

 A train from Verona to Venice is one of the cheapest and most attractive ways to travel between the two destinations.
 The 65-mile journey takes an average of two hours and 44 minutes on a direct train.
 However, high-speed trains take less than one hour, with some taking a little as 50 minutes.
 Trenitalia runs at least 50 trains daily between the two cities.

 Trenitalia runs over 50 direct trains from Verona to Venice every day.
 Rush hour has plenty of departures, and hourly trains run for the rest of the day.
 All trains depart from the Verona Porta Nuova station.